score-json/json/TSF/docs/nlohmann_misbehaviours_comments.md

 issue-id | comment
 ---------|--------
+4946 | This issue does not apply to the use of nlohmann/json in Eclipse S-CORE.
+Compatibility with CMake < 3.5 has been removed from CMake as of [CMake 4.0+](https://cmake.org/cmake/help/latest/command/cmake_minimum_required.html)
 4925 | This issue does not apply to the use of nlohmann/json in Eclipse S-CORE.
 Optimized binary arrays have to be explicitly enabled when parsing from BJdata; otherwise an exception is thrown.
 4916 | This issue does not apply to the use of nlohmann/json in Eclipse S-CORE.
 Version 3.12.0 of nlohmann::json does not contain a constructor accepting std::views.
 4903 | This issue does not apply to the use of nlohmann/json in Eclipse S-CORE.
 Defining the namespace "nlohmann" multiple times within the same project leads to an error.